reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/identity/c8y_identity_create.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --device strings             The ManagedObject linked to the external ID. (required) (accepts pipeline)
   -h, --help                       help for create
       --name string                The identifier used in the external system that Cumulocity interfaces with.
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --type string                The type of the external identifier as string, e.g. 'com_cumulocity_model_idtype_SerialNumber'.
 ```

 ### Options inherited from parent commands